 - Heat pumps for space heating, ventilation, and air conditioning (HVAC) use electric-powered compressors to move heat into or out of a structure.
-Space heat pumps are more efficient than existing gasfired heaters and air conditioning units and are a single cost-effective unit that provide both heating and cooling. - Heat pump water heaters (HPWHs) use electricity to move heat from one source (typically ambient air) to water instead of combusting gas.
-Heat pump water heaters can be more than three times more efficient than conventional electric-resistance water heaters, and they are generally cost-competitive with fossil fuel-powered systems.
+Space heat pumps are more efficient than existing gas-fired heaters and air conditioning units and are a single cost-effective unit that provide both heating and cooling. - Heat pump water heaters (HPWHs) use electricity to move heat from one source (typically ambient air) to water instead of combusting gas.
+Heat pump water heaters can achieve an efficiency three times grater than conventional electric-resistance water heaters, and they are generally cost-competitive with fossil fuel-powered systems.